stillingdesign/blame.design/src/blog/know-code.md

 **Note to Marketers and Copywriters**: This isn’t just a call to designers.
 Marketers, your world is changing too.
 Dive into the tech side, and you’ll find your strategies more robust and your execution sharper.
 Plus, you’ll realize that a CMS is not going to save us. 😂

-This piece isn't meant to provoke thought; it is meant to incite action.
-If you’re ready to elevate your career, learning to code is your gateway.
-Start today, and shape tomorrow.
+This article isn't meant to provoke thought; it is meant to incite action. <span class="space:nowrap">If you’re</span> ready to elevate your career, learning to code is your gateway. <mark><span class="space:nowrap">Start today,</span> and shape tomorrow.</mark>